Advertiser Disclosure

 Besides online payment software, here are some alternate ways freelancers get paid:

-1. Check: Checks are simple and straightforward with no fees.
-However, you have to wait for the check to come in the mail (unless your client gives you one in person) and there’s the possibility that the check could get lost in the mail or even stolen.
+• Check: Checks are simple and straightforward with no fees.
+However, you have to wait for the check to come in the mail (unless your client gives you one in person), and there’s the possibility that the check could get lost or even stolen.

-3. Credit Card: Some types of freelancers who do in-person work have the option take credit card payments.
+• Credit Card: Some freelancers who do in-person work have the option to take credit card payments.
 In this case, you can use a POS app like Square or Zettle with a card reader.
 Modern mobile card readers can accept contactless credit cards as well as digital wallets such as Apple Pay.
 Like online invoices, credit card payments do take a small fee out of your earnings, but they are fast and secure.

-5. Wire Transfer: Wire transfers are similar to ACH payments in that the money is sent directly to your bank account, but they are faster and less secure than ACH, since a wire transfer is almost instant and in most cases irreversible.
+• Wire Transfer: Wire transfers are similar to ACH payments in that the money is sent directly to your bank account, but they are faster and less secure than ACH, since a wire transfer is almost instant and, in most cases, irreversible.
 Your bank may charge a small fee to receive a wire transfer, but most fees are charged on the sender’s end.

 11 Tips To Make Getting Paid As A Freelancer Easier

 Even with the best invoicing tools available, there are still some tricks to getting paid that you can incorporate into your business practices.
-We’ve compiled some of them below.
+Beyond freelancer payment methods, we’ve also included some tips on how to get paid as a freelancer, compiled below.

 This may sound obvious, but you’d be amazed how many freelancers fail to do this regularly.
 If you don’t send out invoices, then your clients have no way of knowing (or have a perfect excuse for not knowing) how much they owe you and by what date they must pay you.
 We know it’s painful for freelancers to stop doing billable work to send out invoices.
 That’s why automated invoicing software can be important.

-Of course, you must send invoices and send follow-up reminders, so those who are slow to pay (or won’t pay) can be reminded of the bill.
-Fortunately, a lot of the invoicing platforms we highlighted above also send automatic follow-ups.
+Of course, you must send invoices and follow-up reminders, so those who are slow to pay (or won’t pay) can be reminded of the bill.
+Fortunately, many of the invoicing platforms we highlighted above also send automatic follow-ups.

 Have A Clear Contract